mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 One server could be simultaneously running simulations for a weather forecast, fetching data from multiple databases, sending the HTML for a dozen webpages, and more.
 Importantly, this physical server would be abstracted away from its users beyond the configurations of their virtual servers, letting them focus on their applications.

 At AWS, virtual servers are called **EC2 instances**.
-Released in 2006, EC2 was [one of Amazon's first cloud services](https://aws.amazon.com/blogs/aws/aws-blog-the-first-five-years/) and has grown to be a [central component of the tech stacks](https://aws.amazon.com/ec2/customers/) of Netflix, Pinterest, Lyft, and more.
+Released in 2006, EC2 was [one of Amazon's first cloud services](https://aws.amazon.com/blogs/aws/aws-blog-the-first-five-years/) and has grown to be a [central component of the tech stacks](https://aws.amazon.com/ec2/customers/) of Netflix, Pinterest, Lyft, and many others.
 EC2 instances are modular and configurable, allowing users to optimize for compute, memory, GPU, storage, or a combination depending on their needs.
 A GPU-optimized instance could be used for training machine learning models, for example, while a storage-optimized instance could host a database.

 Let's now create an EC2 instance to take a closer look.
 We [log into our AWS account](https://aws.amazon.com/login), then navigate to EC2 from the menu of services.
 We should see something like the image below.
 Let's click on the `Launch instance` button and begin.